Music superfan Mary's fantasy job from the past? To be one half of a songwriting duo at the Brill Building

 1960 ~ "Save the Last Dance for Me," written by Doc Pomus and Mort Shuman, recorded by The Drifters for Atlantic Records

 As with "Spanish Harlem," the not-so-secret weapon here is Ben E. King -- perhaps most famous for, later, "Stand by Me" -- on lead vocal.
 Swirling strings add dimension to the song, which has an allegedly bittersweet backstory.
 Doc Pomus, who used a wheelchair due to polio, reportedly "wrote it after his wedding day when he saw his wife, an actor and dancer, enjoying the party chatting and dancing with guests," wrote Simon Hoggart for the Guardian in 2012.
 Later covers would come from country luminaries Emmylou Harris, Dolly Parton and others, but it's more or less impossible to top the Drifters on this one.

 1961 ~ "Take Good Care of My Baby," written by Carole King & Gerry Goffin, recorded by Bobby Vee for Liberty Records

-1962 ~ "The Loco-Motion," written by Carole King & Gerry Goffin, recorded by Little Eva (who had been babysitting for King and Goffin -- talk about a big break!) for Dimension Records
+1962 ~ "The Loco-Motion," written by Carole King and Gerry Goffin, recorded by Little Eva for Dimension Records

 1963 ~ One Fine Day, written by Carole King & Gerry Goffin, recorded by The Chiffons for Laurie Records